Quantum jumps in open cavity optomechanics and Liouvillian versus Hamiltonian exceptional points: Introduction

 In this paper, we shall address the critical distinction between LEPs and HEPs in cavity optomechanics.
 Although exceptional points are frequently identified through effective non-Hermitian Hamiltonians, open quantum systems often require a Liouvillian description in which quantum jumps and thermal fluctuations play a fundamental role.
 Even though the mathematical distinction between LEPs and HEPs has been noted in the recent literature \cite{Minganti_2019,Minganti_2020,Kopciuch_2025}, its manifestation in mesoscopic systems with asymmetric environments, i.e., the zero-temperature optical cavity and the finite-temperature phonon bath inherent to optomechanics, remains an unexplored frontier.
 Understanding how these different spectral notions emerge and relate to one another is essential for interpreting experiments on realistic dissipative platforms.

 To bridge this gap and provide a transparent interpolation between LEPs and HEPs following \cite{Minganti_2020,Kopciuch_2025}, we shall make use of the thermofield formalism \cite{Takahashi_1996} which hinges on mapping a thermal-state density matrix $\rho$ onto a pure-state vector $|\rho \rangle$ via the vectorization \cite{Takahashi_1996,Jamiolkowski_1972,Choi_1975} $|\rho\rangle = \sum_{ij} \rho_{ij} |i\rangle \otimes |\tilde{j}\rangle$.
 As a result, the Lindblad equation gets converted to a Schr\"odinger-type equation with a non-Hermitian Hamiltonian, thereby allowing a straightforward non-Hermitian-Hamiltonian-based description of the full (unconditional) dissipative dynamics, of which the conditional no-jump dynamics is only a special case.
 We will apply this formalism to the red-sideband regime of good-cavity optomechanics, critical to cooling, sensing, and information storage and retrieval \cite{Aspelmeyer_2014}.
 Our analysis will explicitly unravel how the interplay between no/partial quantum jumps and the thermal nature of the phonon bath fundamentally leads to HEPs and hybrid exceptional points that are distinct from the LEPs, thereby offering a comprehensive spectral framework for interpreting future optomechanics experiments.
+We should emphasize here that the `hybrid' exceptional points of this work arise from the hybrid-Liouvillian description of \cite{Minganti_2020} and should not be confused with hybrid diabolical exceptional points \cite{Perina_2022}.

 The paper is organized as follows.
 In Sec. (\ref{liouville_sec}), considering a generic optomechanical system and focusing on the red-sideband physics, we shall analyze the drift matrix for the Liouvillian (unconditional) dynamics, exposing the LEP, and will present the correlation functions.
 Then in Sec. (\ref{LvsH_sec}), we will determine the HEP that arises from the conditional no-jump evolution and contrast it with the LEP found earlier, exposing the role of thermal phonons leading to enhanced conditional damping.
 Sec. (\ref{hybrid_sec}) will then be devoted to the study of hybrid exceptional points that interpolate between the Liouvillian and Hamiltonian regimes by working in the full thermofield space.
 We will finally conclude the paper in Sec. (\ref{conc_sec}).
 Some expository details are relegated to the Appendices (\ref{appA}), (\ref{appB}), and (\ref{appC}).